top of page

 Venue

-Make sure you choose a venue with lots of indoor space incase it rains all day or snows.
+One of the most important things is making sure you choose a venue with lots of indoor space incase it rains all day or even snows.
 You don't want to be stressed about the weather so having different spaces inside for your ceremony, drinks reception and wedding breakfast is important.
 It's also worth thinking about heating and lighting, a working farm barn may not have heating so make sure you ask them.
 When the sun sets you don't want your guests in the dark so see what lighting your venue has for the evening or if you'll need to hire some.
 Before booking make sure you view your venue during the time of year you want to book it for so you can see what it will look like, venues often change the decor with the seasons and any grass, flowers or tress will change.
+Another thing to think of is confetti, you should ask your venue if they allow confetti inside just in case it's raining outside after your ceremony.

 Outfits

-Wedding dresses aren't the warmest so if you're planning on being outside make sure you have a long sleeve wedding dress or a jacket.
+Wedding dresses aren't the warmest so if you're planning on being outside make sure you have a jacket or a coat to keep warm.
+Remember you don't have to wear a dress, you could also wear a jumpsuit or a suit.
 Stiletto heels can sink on wet grass so think about opting for a block heel or flat shoe.
-The groom may want to wear a thick material suit, a smart coat or a scarf to keep warm.
+The groom may want to wear a thicker material suit, a smart coat or a scarf to keep warm.

 Umbrellas

 If you want some photos outside or if you are travelling between venues then make sure you have umbrellas.
-If the umbrella will be in your photos make sure you buy a white or clear umbrella so it doesn't ruin your lovely photos.
+If the umbrella will be in your photos you could buy a white or clear umbrella so it doesn't ruin your lovely photos.
 If there's no space inside for group shots then get enough umbrellas to cover your groups.
+If it's not raining heavily you could just embrace the weather and go outside with no umbrellas, your dress may get a little bit wet but it will be worth it!

 Embrace the season